 This easy slow cooker BBQ chicken will keep for up to 4 days in an air-tight container or for up to 4 months in the freezer.

-To freeze this chicken, add it to a freezer-safe zip-style bag and press the extra air out.
+Add this chicken to a freezer-safe zip-style bag and press the extra air out to freeze it.

 Tips and Recipe FAQ: